chainguard-dev/edu/content/chainguard/chainguard-images/videos/kubectl_cdebug.md

 So how can we do that?

-So in this case we've used alpine image but we can change to use different image.
+So in this case we've used alpine image but we can change to use a different image.

 So I could also create a dockerfile and with a USER statement it changes the user.